jinghuazhao/FM-pipeline/README.md

 The measure of evidence is typically (log10) Bayes factor (BF) and associate SNP probability in the causal set.

+It is common to use PLINK and GCTA for identification of independent variants.
+Although this pipeline focuses on regional association, these vehicles would offer corroborative information on the regional level alike, especially when approximately independent LD blocks are used.

 Information on whole-genome analysis, which could be used to set up the regions, are described at the [wiki page](https://github.com/jinghuazhao/FM-pipeline/wiki).
 Clumping using PLINK is also included analogous to those used in depict (e.g. description in [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline)).